nora-codes/CS50-PSET10/README.md

 ### Description

-A website where users can create, modify and strength test a unique and universal password encryption key - to use on all of their accounts.
+A website where users can create, modify and strength test a unique and universal password encryption key that they can use on all of their online accounts.

 Languages used: Python, PostgreSQL, Flask, Jinja, Javascript, HTML, CSS